projectsveltos/sveltos/docs/events/addon_event_deployment.md

             {{ end }}
 ```

-In above ConfigMap, __Resource__ is the Kubernetes resource in the managed cluster matching EventSource (Service instance with label sveltos:fv in this example).
+Based on the above ConfigMap YAML definition, the __Resource__ is the Kubernetes resource in the managed cluster matching the EventSource (Service instance with the label set to `sveltos:fv`).

-Anytime a *Service* with label *sveltos:fv* is created in a managed cluster matching sourceClusterSelector, a *NetworkPolicy* is created in the managed cluster opening ingress traffic to that service from any pod with labels *app: internal*.
+Anytime a *Service* with the label set to *sveltos:fv* is created in a managed cluster matching the sourceClusterSelector, a *NetworkPolicy* is with an ingress definition is created.

-For instance, if following *Service* is created in a managed cluster:
+For example, if the below *Service* is created in a managed cluster:

 ```yaml
 apiVersion: v1